Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Interior designers talk a lot about how lighting defines a room.
 Recessed lights over the kitchen island, sconces in the hallway, a pendant over the dining table.
 Each fixture creates a zone, a sense of place.
 Your backyard works the same way, but most people have never thought about it like that.

 When your roofline and eaves are lined with permanent LEDs, the light traces the architecture of your home.
 It outlines the shape of the structure against the night sky.
 And down below, that light washes across your patio, your outdoor dining table, your seating area.
-Suddenly the space has boundaries.
-It has warmth.
-It feels finished.
+The patio gets edges, warmth, and a finished look.

 Homeowners in Draper and South Jordan with covered patios see this effect amplified.
 The light follows the eave line of the patio cover, creating a soft canopy of illumination.
-Pair that with a ceiling fan and some comfortable furniture, and you've got a room that just happens to have the Wasatch foothills as a backdrop.
+Add a ceiling fan and real seating, and it starts to feel like an outdoor room.

 The key difference between this and traditional outdoor lighting?
 There's nothing to set up.
 No string lights to hang in the spring and take down in the fall.
 No landscape spotlights aimed at the house from the flower beds.
 The lighting is part of the house itself, tucked into the roofline, always ready.